rakkycurvelo/100-days-of-code/log.md

 **Thoughts**: I've done a little bit less than I should, but reviewing stuff and concepts is always a great way to get ready for new challenges.
 I'm also keeping my profile on Free Code Camp active, so...

  **Link to work:** [Free Code Camp Profile](https://www.freecodecamp.org/rakky).

+ ### Day 13: February 22, 2019

+**Today's Progress**: Reviewing JavaScript with FreeCodeCamp and Understanding Programming Foundations

+**Thoughts**: Am I the only one scared by floating-points?
+What about Machine Language?

+ **Link to work:** [Free Code Camp Profile](https://www.freecodecamp.org/rakky) and [Programming Foundations](https://www.lynda.com/Programming-Foundations-tutorials/)